 Data were analyzed using SPSS for Windows (IBM Corp.
 Released 2013.
 IBM SPSS Statistics for Windows, Version 22.0.
 Armonk, NY: IBM Corp.).
 Continuous data were described in terms of the median and interquartile range (IQR) whereas categorical variables were described in terms of frequencies and percentages.
 Significant parameters identified in the univariate analysis (P < 0.05) were entered into the multivariate Cox regression analysis to determine independent predictive factors[23,24].
 All statistical tests were two-sided, and a P value of < 0.05 was considered statistically significant[25].

 In general, pathological characteristics have the strongest predictive value for patient outcomes[21].
 To compare the predictive effect of the NSTB score, several pathological indicators were included.
-To prevent the effects of pre-NCRT CEA and CA19-9 Levels on the NSTB score, two models, one including and the other excluding the NSTB score in the multivariate analysis, were established.
+To prevent the effects of pre-NCRT CEA and CA19-9 levels on the NSTB score, two models, one including and the other excluding the NSTB score in the multivariate analysis, were established.

 RESULTS